-You may also be intestate if a court determines your will is improperly drafted and deems it invalid.
+You will also be intestate if a court determines your will is improperly drafted and deems it invalid.
 This is the primary concern when you create a will yourself.

-The next of kin are those people who are legally designated as your closest family members.
-Inheritance laws do not distinguish between biological relations and adoptive relations.
-State intestate inheritance laws may be different from those who will get an inheritance from you when you die without a will.
+Your next of kin are those people who are legally designated as your closest family members.
+They may also be referred to as heirs.
+Inheritance laws do not distinguish between biological relations and adoptive relations, but do not recognize stepchildren as heirs.

-Most states have community property laws where all jointly-owned property goes to the spouse.
-Ten states have common law properties, where ownership is defined in other ways, which affects how the property is distributed in a different way.
-It is usually split between your primary next of kin, your spouse and children.
+Even without a will, all jointly-owned property goes to the spouse.
+Ten states have community property laws where any property acquired by you and/or spouse during your marriage is jointly owned by the “marital community.”
+The remaining states have common property, where ownership is defined in other ways, which affects how the property is distributed in a different way.